 - Prescription Mouthwash: Your dentist may recommend a prescription mouthwash containing an antimicrobial agent to help control bacterial growth.

-- Surgical Removal: If your wisdom teeth are causing recurrent or severe problems, your dentist or oral surgeon may recommend their removal.
-This surgical procedure, called wisdom tooth extraction, can prevent future episodes of pericoronitis.
+- Surgical Removal: If your wisdom teeth are causing recurrent or severe problems, your dentist or oral surgeon may recommend minor surgery, such as removing the gum flap (operculum) or extracting the wisdom tooth, if conservative treatments are insufficient.
+This surgical procedure can prevent future episodes of pericoronitis.

 - Incision and Drainage: In cases of abscess formation, your dentist may need to drain the pus through a small incision to relieve pain and pressure.